 pseudogenes, which can result in a pseudogene-mediated gene conversion (Pan et al. 2017).

 Autosomal dominant mutations in ATM

-are linked to an increased risk of cancer, with breast cancer in particular (see Table 1).
+are linked to an increased risk of cancer, with breast cancer in particular (see Table 1 in the Product Description).
 Autosomal recessive mutations of ATM

 cause Ataxia-Telangiectasia, which is characterized by progressive cerebellar ataxia, telangiectases, and a predisposition to malignancy, particularly leukaemia and lymphoma.
 For more information: https://www.ncbi.nlm.nih.gov/books/NBK26468/